jonovik/cgptoolbox/doc/source/index.rst

 individual’s genotype in the model parameterisation process.
 It adds to the VPH Toolkit by integrating genetic structure information, bioinformatic information and infrastructure and multiscale and multiphysics models and associated infrastructure.
-The strength of the cGP toolbox as a relevant research tool will be illustrated by specific examples of use:
+The strength of the *cgptoolbox* as a relevant research tool will be illustrated by specific examples of use:

 * as an explorative tool for better understanding of key genetic concepts